amberbiology/scribl/paper/paper.md

 interactions or parameters that require measurement in order to build those detailed models.

-`scribl` is also not intended to be a replacement for biological graph databases such as [Reactome](https://reactome.org) [@gillespie_reactome_2022].
-The Reactome database is actually based upon the same Neo4j graph database engine supported by scribl, so `scribl` could actually help facilitate the curation of biological pathways from newly-published literature, in a format that is ready for graph data repositories like Reactome.
+`scribl` is also not intended to be a replacement for an interactive visualization engine such as [Cytoscape](https://cytoscape.org/)[@shannon_cytoscape_2003], in fact there are plugins to Cytoscape that allow import of Neo4j and GraphML output by `scribl`.
+Nor is it a substitute for biological graph databases such as [Reactome](https://reactome.org) [@gillespie_reactome_2022].
+The Reactome database is actually based upon the Neo4j graph database engine, so `scribl` could actually help facilitate the curation of biological pathways from newly-published literature, in a format that is ready for graph data repositories like Reactome.

 # Availability